Gifts of Cash

 Gifts of foreign currency are most often converted to U.S. dollars and then transferred by the donor to Clarkson.

-Your cash gifts to Clarkson may count in the Evolution to Excellence fundraising campaign, in your next anniversary reunion, and towards Roundtable annual recognition.
+Your cash gifts to Clarkson may count in Clarkson fundraising campaigns, in your next anniversary reunion, and towards Roundtable annual recognition.
 Contact the Annie Clarkson Society for help related to your unique circumstances.

 Tax and Financial Implications